simonbengtsson/jsPDF-AutoTable/README.md

 - In an angular cli project run `npm install jspdf-autotable --save`
 - Add the `jspdf` and `jspdf-autotable` files to the scripts section in `angular-cli.json` (see below)
-- Declare jsPDF as a global variable, and use as normal
+- Declare jsPDF as a global variable `declare var jsPDF: any;`, and use as normal in any component

+`angular-cli.json`
 ```js
 "scripts": [
     "../node_modules/jspdf/dist/jspdf.min.js",